FatherLouie/traycer/README.md

 **Sphere:** Implements the sphere, with the math required to calculate the boundaries of the sphere and reflect the rays appropriately.<br/>
 **Cylinder:** Implements a finite length cylinder, with calculations regarding the two flat faces and the curved face done separately.<br/>
 **Cone:** Implements a finite length cone, with the lateral and base faces treated separately.
-Both the cylinder and cone make use of the circle class.<br/>
+Both the cylinder and cone use the circle class.<br/>
 **Prism:** Implements the prism, where any polygon can be defined as the base and a parallel face would be the top.
 Lateral faces are rectangular.<br/>
 **Puramid:** Implements the pyramid, with any polygon as the base and a point where the triangular lateral faces meet.<br/>